syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 9 - poolparty.md

 - Five from Sanos had help then.
 Maybe has help here and now
 - Those forces will oppose us if they find out we're looking

-+ Sylraen and Idris say goodbye
++ Sylraen and Idrisse say goodbye
 + Hope to see each other at the tower

-- Sotark decides not to go see Idris
+- Sotark decides not to go see Idrisse
 - Sylraen + Sotark go upstairs and outside

 + go to harbour, find a cheap restaurant with view of our boat